-The social sciences must continue to struggle with determination against bourgeois ideology, against Right Socialist theory and practice, and against revisionism and dogmatism; they must uphold the purity of the principles of Marxism-Leninism.
+The social sciences must continue to struggle with determination against bourgeois ideology, against Right-wing Socialist theory and practice, against revisionism and dogmatism; they must uphold the purity of the principles of Marxism-Leninism.

-b.
-Ties between science and production.

-Close ties with the creative labour of the people and practical Communist construction are an earnest of a fruitful development of science.
+(b) Ties Between Science and Production.
+Close ties with the creative labour of the people and practical communist construction are an earnest of a fruitful development of science.

-In conformity with the demands of economic and cultural development, it is essential to extend and improve the network of research institutions, including those attached to the central bodies directing economic development and those attached to the economic councils, and the network of research laboratories and institutes at the major industrial plants and in farming areas; to develop research at higher educational establishments; to improve the geographical distribution of research institutions and higher educational establishments, and to ensure the further development of science in all the Union Republics and major economic areas.
+In conformity with the requirements of economic and cultural development, it is essential to extend and improve the network of research institutions, including those attached to the central bodies directing economic development and those attached to the economic councils, and the network of research laboratories and institutes at the major industrial plants and in farming areas; to develop research at higher educational establishments; to improve the geographical distribution of research institutions and higher educational establishments, and to ensure the further development of science in all the Union republics and major economic areas.

-The research institutions must plan and coordinate their work in the most important trends of research in accordance with the plans of economic and cultural development.
+The research institutions must plan and co-ordinate their work in the most important fields of research in accordance with the plans of economic and cultural development.
 The role of the collective opinion of scientists in directing scientific work will increase.
 Free comradely discussions promoting the creative solution of pressing problems are an essential condition for scientific development.